pulp/pulp/docs/sphinx/rest-api/content/orphan.rst

 | :return:`call report representing the current state of the delete`

-Removing orphaned content by type
+Remove orphaned content by type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Remove all the orphaned content of a particular content type.